 The Edna Valley

 The Edna Valley is a federally approved AVA that runs from the edge of San Luis Obispo southeast, where it adjoins the Arroyo Grande Valley.
 Winegrowing began in the Edna Valley in the 1970s, and there are nearly 3,000 acres producing, with Chardonnay and Pinot Noir most widely planted.
 Weather conditions are more extreme than in the Arroyo Grande Valley, with colder temperatures in the winter, higher winds in the spring and warmer days in the late summer.
 Soils are diverse and range from heavy calcareous clays on the valley floor to thin sandstone, sandy clay loams on the hillsides and almost pure sand in the southwestern part of the valley, adjacent to Corbett Canyon Road.

-Oliver's Vineyard, named in honor of Talley Farms founder Oliver Talley, is a 36-acre vineyard planted predominantly to Chardonnay.
+Oliver's Vineyard, named in honor of Talley Farms founder Oliver Talley, is a 35-acre vineyard planted predominantly to Chardonnay, with 29 acres.
 The first section of the vineyard was planted exclusively to Chardonnay in 1991.
-The newer section was planted in 2006 and includes small quantities of Sauvignon Blanc and Riesling.
+The newer section was planted in 2006 and includes small quantities to include; 3 acres of Sauvignon Blanc, 2 acres of Riesling, and 1 acre of Gruner Veltliner.
 The predominant soil type is Marimel Sandy Clay Loam, a calcareous sandy clay loam.
 The vines are moderately vigorous, and yields average about three tons per acre in the original section, and four tons per acre in the newer planting.

 Stone Corral Vineyard